I.N.C.R.E.D.I.B.L.E! Why released Chibok school girls can’t speak English - Nigeria Today

 I.N.C.R.E.D.I.B.L.E!
 Why released Chibok school girls can’t speak English

-By CharleskumOlu&ndahi Marmara
+By CharleskumOlu and Indahi Marmara

 UNBELIVEBLE!
 This is certainly how it would sound to many people.
 How could it have been true, others may ask.